Conditions That Lead to Dialysis

 Headaches are one of the world’s most common conditions.
 Some, such as hunger or stress headaches, which subside on their own aren’t a cause for concern.
 Others, such as migraines, have the potential to be more serious.

-There are two types of Headaches
+There are two types of Headaches.

-Secondary: It is a condition where headache can be a symptom of underlying disease or condition in the head or body.
-About 15% of headaches can be of this type which indicates serious causes.
+Secondary: A headache can be a symptom of an underlying disease or condition in the head or body.
+About 15% of headaches can be of this type, which indicates serious causes.

 • Stress